Automattic/wp-calypso/client/lib/analytics/docs/page-views.md

 Some examples of **what not to do**:

-- `/posts/my/:status/:site`: different statuses should be recorded separately.
+- `/posts/my/:status/:site`: record different statuses separately.
-- `/media/images/:siteSlug`: the site fragment must be always reported as `:site`.
+- `/media/images/:siteSlug`: always report the site fragment as `:site`.
-- `/comments/all/:site/1234`: the post ID is overspecific and results in an incorrect categorization of the path.
+- `/comments/all/:site/1234`: the post ID is over-specific and results in an incorrect categorization of the path.
-- `/domains/manage/www.example.com/transfer/in/:site`: the domain is as overspecific as the post ID in the previous example.
+- `/domains/manage/www.example.com/transfer/in/:site`: the domain is as over-specific as the post ID in the previous example.
-- `/me/purchases/:site/:purchase/payment/edit/:cardId`: the purchase is an ID, so it should be reported as `:purchase_id`; also, placeholders should be always written in snake-case, so the card ID should be reported as `:card_id`.
+- `/me/purchases/:site/:purchase/payment/edit/:cardId`: the purchase is an ID, so report it as `:purchase_id`; also, always write placeholders in snake-case, so report the card ID as `:card_id`.

 ## Titles Conventions